-^{1.} Source: Veeva 2020 North American Customer Reference Data Survey

-^{2.} Source: CrowdFlower

-^{3.} Source: Harvard Business Review

-^{4.} Source: Gartner

-FOUNDATION 1:

-Data Needs to Be Owned by Data Experts To lead a successful digital transformation, life sciences companies must recruit the right leaders who understand the value and urgency of shifting to a data-driven business model and culture.
-They also need to empower data owners and experts to generate actionable insights from data.
+^{2.} Source: Veeva 2020 European Customer Reference Data Survey ^{3.} Source: CrowdFlower ^{5.} Source: Gartner FOUNDATION 1: Data Needs to Be Owned by Data Experts To have a successful digital transformation, life sciences companies must have leaders who understand the value and urgency of moving to a data-driven business model.
+They also need to empower data owners and experts who understand how to generate actionable insights from data and focus on building data-driven cultures.

 Expertise is a key component to staffing a data team.
 The ability to simply input data and output reports is not sufficient to gain value.
-The real value of data is uncovered by people who understand the data, can validate it, and use it to make strategic decisions for the business.
+People who understand the data can validate it and utilize it to drive strategic decisions for the business.
 A good example is deciding if new markets should be pursued or if there are other trends that need to be addressed.
 In addition to data scientists who can crunch and interpret numbers, other types of expertise should also be included.
 Compliance experts, ethics experts, and IT systems experts have important roles to play on a data committee.
 Finally, it is crucial to give ownership of the data to the committee and appoint a leader.
 Along with ownership comes accountability for the data's quality, accuracy, and value.
 The committee leader should be empowered to request and allocate resources to manage the team's vision and execution.
-With all of these components in place, the data committee will be more likely to establish a data foundation and create a data-driven culture.
+With all of these components in place, the data committee will be more likely to achieve a data foundation and create a data-driven culture.
 Business Users Should Own Business Data Businesses need to work with IT to establish a data culture.
-One of the top 20 pharma companies recognized that the business was best-positioned to analyze data and evaluate the impact of data-driven decisions.
+One of the top 20 pharma companies recognized that business was more equipped to understand the data and the impact of decisions made from that data.
 IT's historical approach was to put the pipes in place; they were not trained to consider the impact of that data on the organization.
 Because of this, business leaders were able to justify moving data management ownership out of IT into a separate business team that was less concerned about the pipes and more concerned about the business impact.

-FOUNDATION 2:

-Require Data-driven Decision Making For companies that haven't had a data-driven culture in the past, it may be challenging to propose that existing staff experience is no longer sufficient for strategic decision-making.
+FOUNDATION 2: Require Data-driven Decision Making For companies that haven't had a data-driven culture in the past, it may be challenging to propose that existing staff experience is no longer sufficient for strategic decision-making.
 This may require executive support and buy-in from the leadership throughout the organization.
 Some training may also be required to help leadership and staff understand how to prepare for meetings and what will be needed to sway decisions.
 Keep the message simple: "gut feel" is no longer enough to make a case without relevant data to back up that feeling.
 Put a process in place that reinforces the use of data for decision-making.
-And, keep track of how data informed decisions and the result of those decisions because sometimes even data can be misleading.
+And keep track of how data that led to a decision turned out - because sometimes even data can be misleading.
 It's important to learn how to recognize blind spots and request supporting information.